iifl-logo

 (b) In respect of ongoing projects, the Company has transferred unspent Corporate Social Responsibility (CSR) amount as at the end of the previous financial year, to a Special account within a period of 30 days from the end of the said financial year in compliance with the provision of section 135(6) of the Act.

-xxi.
-There have not been any qualifications or adverse remarks by the respective auditors in the Companies (Auditors Report) Order (CARO) reports of the companies included in the consolidated financial statements.
-In respect of Joint Venture companies, the Audit Reports of other Joint Ventures Companies have not been provided to us.
+(Auditors Report) Order (CARO) in the reports of the companies included in the consolidated financial statements.
+In respect of Joint Venture companies, we have been provided the Audit Report in respect of two (2) Joint Ventures Companies (Allcargo Logistics Park Private Limited & HALCON), the Audit Reports of Other Joint Ventures Companies have not been provided to us.

 APPENDIX-A